 If you’re not going to let your dog stay inside (or if you just need him to spend a lot of time in the backyard), you’re going to need to give him a dog house sooner or later.
 That raises a multitude of questions, not least of which is this: how big should a dog house be?

 The general standard is that your dog should have enough room to stand up, turn around, and lie down, but not much more than that.
 The idea is to give them a snug, cozy refuge from the outside world, as this makes dogs feel safe and secure, whereas a giant mansion of a house will leave them feeling exposed.

-Of course, that guideline doesn’t help much when you’re shopping for a dog house; then, you need real data.
+Of course, that guideline doesn’t help much when you’re shopping for a dog house.
 Below, we’ll show you exactly how to determine the right size dog house for your pooch.

 Finding the Right Dog House Dimensions

 At some point, you need to translate the golden rule we listed above into actual numbers so that you can buy (or build) a dog house that fits your pup.

 The first step, of course, is to measure your dog.
 You need to know his length from the tip of his nose to his butt, and his height from paw to shoulder.
 This way, you can make sure his home fits him perfectly.

 Next, you need to decide what kind of house you want to make.
 Most have slanted roofs, which allows rain to run off and gives your pup more room when he enters the house.
 This means you’ll need to know how tall the roof is in two places: at the highest and lowest points.